-Nursing and skilled nursing facility care

-The plan covers the following services, and maybe other services not listed here:

-- A semi-private room, or a private room if it is medically needed - Meals, including special diets - Nursing services - Physical therapy, occupational therapy, and speech therapy - Drugs you get as part of your plan of care, including substances that are naturally in the body, such as blood-clotting factors - Blood, including storage and administration - Medical and surgical supplies given by nursing facilities - Lab tests given by nursing facilities - X-rays and other radiology services given by nursing facilities - Durable Medical Equipment, such as wheelchairs, usually given by nursing facilities - Physician/provider services

-You will usually get your care from network facilities.
+Services covered by our plan Limitations and exceptions Nursing and skilled nursing facility (SNF) care The plan covers the following services, and maybe other services not listed here: A semi-private room, or a private room if it is medically needed Meals, including special diets Prior Authorization (approval in advance) may be required.
+Please contact the plan for details.
+You may be responsible for paying a patient liability for room and board costs for nursing facility services.
+The County Department of Job and Family Services will determine if your income and certain expenses require you to have a patient liability.
+Note that patient liability does not apply to Medicare-covered days in a nursing facility.
+Nursing services Physical therapy, occupational therapy, and speech therapy Drugs you get as part of your plan of care, including substances that are naturally in the body, such as blood-clotting factors Blood, including storage and administration Medical and surgical supplies given by nursing facilities Lab tests given by nursing facilities X-rays and other radiology services given by nursing facilities Durable Medical Equipment, such as wheelchairs, usually given by nursing facilities Physician/provider services You will usually get your care from network facilities.
 However, you may be able to get your care from a facility not in our network.
-You can get Medicaid nursing facility care from the following place if it accepts our plan's amounts for payment:

-A nursing home or continuing care retirement community where you lived on the day you became a Buckeye member

-This benefit is continued on the next page
+You can get Medicaid nursing facility care from the following place if it accepts our plan's amounts for payment: A nursing home or continuing care retirement community where you lived on the day you became a Buckeye member This benefit is continued on the next page